-Several cities of the Brazilian Northeast and in the Atlantic coastal plains utilize groundwater from this type of aquifer.
-In the Northeast, groundwater is widely used due to the lack of surface water resources.
-Along the coastal areas there are few large rivers, because the waterdivides are very close to the shoreline, not allowing the development of large river systems (Ref.
-33).
+Several cities of the Brazilian Northeast and in the Atlantic Southern coastal plains utilize groundwater from this type of aquifer.
+In the Northeast, groundwater is widely used due to lack of surface water resources.
+Along the Southern coastal areas there are few large rivers, because the waterdivides are very close to the shoreline, not allowing the development of large river systems (Geyh, M., Zimmer J. and Kreysing, K., 1983).

-Coastal rivers in Brazil (with only a few exceptions) are short, with very small basins, and the base flows are rather limited (in spite of the locally high precipitations levels).
+Coastal rivers in Brazil (with only a few exceptions) are short, with very small basins, and base flows are rather limited (in spite of the locally high precipitations levels).
 This fact has helped to promote the utilization of groundwater in many coastal areas, sometimes provoking the intrusion or upwelling of saline water.

-Some of the larger alluvial valleys of the States of Sao Paulo and Minas Gerais also utilize alluvial groundwater for water supply purposes, but in a lesser degree, due to the presence of permanent flowing streams (due to the higher precipitation volumes), which are of easy access or relatively dependable.
+Some of the larger alluvial valleys of the States of Sao Paulo and Minas Gerais also utilize alluvial groundwater for water supply purposes, but in a lesser degree, due to the presence of permanent flowing streams (which in turn are the consequence of higher precipitation volumes).
+These streams are of easy access or relatively dependable.